dcramer/panelkit/README.md

 It's heavily inspired by [tileboard](https://github.com/resoai/TileBoard), but built using a modern React stack.

+## Roadmap

+Some scribbles about what (hopefully) still needs done.

+- Grid system needs work.
+It'd ideally automatically layout with a fixed width grid, and variable unit-sized tiles.
+Tiles can live in groups, which then cascades the grid. e.g. traditional CSS grid systems, but with a bit more control.

+- Needs thorough testing on mobile devices and tablets.
+Haven't done this at all yet, though some of the behavior is already implemented (for e.g. touch controls).

+- Revisit a number of design elements (like the Slider) to optimize for touch devices and smaller form factors.
+Some controls are likely going to be too small to tap easily, or need to respond faster to human interactions.
+A bunch of work is already done to make it _feel_ fast, but it's not complete yet.

+- Implement missing Tile components.
+Notes are generally inline in the Tile list below.

+- Determine how this actually ships to prod.
+It's easy to develop against right now, but is the `config.js` pattern going to work well enough when we've compiled the application?
+The ideal scenario is that someone can just pull down a pre-built `index.html`, put that alongside a `config.js` and serve that via home assistant or their browser of choice.

+- Consider migrationg to `home-assistant-js-websocket`.
+I didn't notice it when I started development, and its got quite a lot of functionality/complexity that migration may or may not be worth it.

 ## Config

 Configuration currently lives in `public/config.js`.
 In an ideal world this would live in the root of the directory, and will utlimately be part of the `.gitignore` file.